Fee Type Configuration Parameters

 {yourStartDate}

-It is recommended to use “today’s” date as the Fee Start Date to make the Fee effective immediately.
+We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.

 Tip